jsrozner/google_drive_auditer/README.md

 Ideally I would handle these in the python execution and just retry.

 7) CSV files will be generated in the same dir that you can then examine.

+8) The kinds of tracked files can be changed - see the method "review_and_maybe_generate_tracked_file".

 /*** Hopeful work ***/
 I hope to add